What is a Physical Therapist Assistant?

 Are Kentucky residents

-Applicants will earn points based on certain levels of performance (see Point System for Admission).
+Applicants will earn points based on certain levels of performance.
 Applicants that meet the minimum standards for admission requirements will be considered qualified applicants.
 All qualified applicants will be required to participate in a formal interview with the PTA Program Admission Committee.
 The intent of the interview is to evaluate the applicant's qualities such as communication abilities and professional demeanor.

-Verified attendance at a Preadmission Conference is a requirement for admission to the Physical Therapist Assistant Program.
+Verified attendance at a Preadmission Conference is a requirement for the Fall 2023 admission to the Physical Therapist Assistant Program.
+All prospective applicants must pre-register to attend a preadmission conference by emailing Stephanie Lutz firstname.lastname@example.org prior to the scheduled date.

 Length of Program